ImperialCollegeLondon/django-drf-filepond/README.md

 Thanks to [pqina](https://github.com/pqina) for producing the [filepond](https://pqina.nl/filepond/) file upload library that this Django app provides server-side support for.

-The django-drf-filepond app has been built as part of work that is being supported by UK Research and Innovation (Engineering and Phsycial Sciences Research Council) under grant EP/R025460/1.
+The django-drf-filepond app has been built as part of work that is being supported by UK Research and Innovation (Engineering and Physical Sciences Research Council) under grant EP/R025460/1.